laurentmih/eth_titlepage_xcoffins/README.md

 # LaTeX coffins design: hands-on
 The `xcoffins` package of LaTeX3 allows for some interesting designs, especially for title pages.
 However, I found documentation lacking.
 Here, using the example of a report for my school, I show how you can use the `xcoffins` package to attain a relatively simple design.
-For a walk-through, see my [[blog post]]().
+For a walk-through, see my [blog post](https://medium.com/@literallywords/figuring-out-latex-coffins-82eb07effe34).

 ## Image resolution
 I have ripped the used images off the public websites of the respective institutions.
 They provide high-resolution `.eps` files, but those are behind a login-wall, so I'm not clear on the permission to provide them publicly.
 You can use the package `epstopdf` to deal with `.eps` files in LaTeX.